jbeardwo/GuitarBrandClassifier/README.md

 - Web interface with live image upload and prediction
 - Designed as a Gradio app for simple deployment
 - Contains a notebook detailing how we got our dataset and trained the model
+- Additionally contains a notebook for trying gradio locally.
 ---

 Big thanks to the fastai course